-On July 15, 2008, we entered into a Master Note Purchase Agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors at a closing on October 1, 2008, \$175 million of senior uncollateralized notes due October 1, 2015, or the 2015 Notes, in a private placement.
+On July 15, 2008, we entered into a master note purchase agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors at a closing on October 1, 2008, \$175 million of senior uncollateralized notes due October 1, 2015, or the 2015 Notes, in a private placement.
 The 2015 Notes bear interest at the fixed rate of 6.22% per annum with interest payable in arrears semi-annually on April 1 and October 1 beginning on April 1, 2009, and with principal payable at the maturity of the 2015 Notes on October 1, 2015.
+We have the intent and ability to redeem the 2015 Notes on October 1, 2015 using borrowings under our credit agreement.

-On October 26, 2009, we entered into a First Supplement to the Master Note Purchase Agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors on that date \$175 million of senior uncollateralized notes due November 1, 2019, or the 2019 Notes, in a private placement.
+On October 26, 2009, we entered into a first supplement to the master note purchase agreement with certain accredited institutional investors pursuant to which we issued and sold to the investors on that date \$175 million of senior uncollateralized notes due November 1, 2019, or the 2019 Notes, in a private placement.
 The 2019 Notes bear interest at the fixed rate of 5.25% per annum with interest payable in arrears semi-annually on May 1 and November 1 beginning on May 1, 2010, and with principal payable at the maturity of the 2019 Notes on November 1, 2019.

-On April 1, 2011, we entered into a Second Supplement to Master Note Purchase Agreement with certain accredited institutional investors, pursuant to which we issued and sold to the investors on that date \$250 million of senior uncollateralized notes at fixed interest rates with interest payable in arrears semi-annually on October 1 and April 1 beginning on October 1, 2011 in a private placement.
+On April 1, 2011, we entered into a second supplement to the master note purchase agreement with certain accredited institutional investors, pursuant to which we issued and sold to the investors on that date \$250 million of senior uncollateralized notes at fixed interest rates with interest payable in arrears semi-annually on October 1 and April 1 beginning on October 1, 2011 in a private placement.
 Of these notes, \$100 million will mature on April 1, 2016 with an annual interest rate of 3.30% (the "2016 Notes"), \$50 million will mature on April 1, 2018 with an annual interest rate of 4.00% (the "2018 Notes"), and \$100 million will mature on April 1, 2021 with an annual interest rate of 4.64% (the "2021 Notes").

-The 2015 Notes, 2016 Notes, 2018 Notes, 2019 Notes, and 2021 Notes (collectively, the "Senior Notes") are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes, the obligations under our senior uncollateralized revolving credit facility and the obligations under our term loan facility.
+The 2015 Notes, 2016 Notes, 2018 Notes, 2019 Notes, and 2021 Notes (collectively, the "Senior Notes") are uncollateralized obligations and rank equally in right of payment with each of the Senior Notes and the obligations under our credit agreement.
 The Senior Notes are subject to representations, warranties, covenants and events of default.
-The Master Note Purchase Agreement contains cross-defaults if we default on the credit facility, the term loan facility or certain other debt.
-The Master Note Purchase Agreement requires that we maintain specified quarterly leverage and interest coverage ratios.
+The master note purchase agreement contains cross-defaults if we default on the credit agreement or certain other debt.
+The master note purchase agreement requires that we maintain specified quarterly leverage and interest coverage ratios.
 The required leverage ratio cannot exceed 3.75x total debt to EBITDA.
 The required interest coverage ratio must be at least 2.75x total interest expense to EBIT.
-As of December 31, 2013 and 2012, our leverage ratio was 3.08x and 3.28x, respectively.
-As of December 31, 2013 and 2012, our interest coverage ratio was 6.33x and 6.88x, respectively.
+As of December 31, 2014 and 2013, our leverage ratio was 2.67x and 3.08x, respectively.
+As of December 31, 2014 and 2013, our interest coverage ratio was 7.94x and 6.33x, respectively.
 We expect to be in compliance with all applicable covenants under the Senior Notes for the next 12 months.